DISTREAT/Rotkeappchen/README.md

 system that does not require keeping track of challenges and can run completely independent of a database.

-_This library includes methods for further processing and generating a visual captcha challenge._
+_This library does not include methods for further processing and generating visual captcha challenges.
+Instead I suggest you take a look at this [repository](https://github.com/DISTREAT/captcha-generator)._

 _Note: Build using zig version 0.11.0._